umbraco/UmbracoDocs/13/umbraco-engage/tutorials/marketing-resources/README.md

 ---
 description: >-
-  Add extra uMS functionality to your website using the templates detailed in this section.
+  Add extra functionality to your website using the templates detailed in this section.
 icon: square-exclamation
 ---